joseywalescolt45/systems-engineering/scheduler/sdd.md

 ## Cleanup

 Every TODO seconds the module will eliminate draft flight plans from the queue if the expiration date for each is less than the current DateTime.

+# Seamless Update

+TODO

+This is a live process.
+If a new version of this module is ready for deployment, how